 Recommended prerequisite: English 20-2 or English 30-2

 This course seeks to answer the question of what it might mean to experience the world, in tune with the deepest rhythms of life.
-It is a course for students interested in Indigenous worldviews, literature, and issues facing Indigenous people in Canada and the world.
-We recognize Indigenous and non-Western ideologies as alive and existing today, inviting more wholistic ways of understanding and engaging with the world.
-We will learn from a variety of texts that capture the voices and experiences of Indigenous peoples and investigate what taking an active role in Indigenous issues might look like.
+It is a course for students interested in multicultural worldviews, literature, and issues facing people in Canada and the world.
+We recognize non-Western ideologies as alive and existing today, inviting more wholistic ways of understanding and engaging with the world.
+We will learn from a variety of texts that capture the voices and experiences of people and investigate what taking an active role in multicultural issues might look like.
 This is a course for students willing to embrace challenging points of view and who are looking for a community of learners with whom they can grow as leaders in the school and beyond!

 Recommended prerequisite: English 20-2 or English 20-1

 Have you ever thought about how much easier school would be if you had the ability to read difficult text and know what to do when you get stuck?
 What if you had the ability to know how to write consistently well for any subject?
 Then ‘English for Academic Preparation’ may be the class you need to help you with reading and writing across core subject areas.
 This course is designed to provide students with specific reading and writing strategies to apply to a variety of academic contexts.
 Emphasis will be placed on developing literacy resilience through exploring a variety of fiction and nonfiction texts, text organization, author’s purpose, and the academic research process.
 The main goal of English for Academic Preparation is for students to develop strategies to meet the demands of English Language Arts classes and to be prepared for what is expected at the postsecondary level for reading and writing requirements.